scdekov/markdown-cv/index.md

 ### Technologies

-Ruby on Rails, Javascript, Python, GraphQL, PostgreSQL, React, BackboneJS
+Ruby, Rails, Javascript, Python, GraphQL, PostgreSQL, React, BackboneJS, Capistrano, RSpec

 ## Professional Experience

-### Senior Developer
+### Senior Backend Developer

 `2019-ongoing`
 __FM::Systems__

-Leading a team, Planning sprints and being responsible for huge part of the system.
 Working exclusively on Rails and NodeJS backed services.
-Major part of my work included solving complex database problems coming from the requirements for fast analyzes of time-series data for big periods.
+Major part of my work included solving complex database problems coming from the requirements for fast analyzes(1s) of time-series data for big time periods.
+Part of my contribution is:

-- one
-- two
+- Leading a team
+- Optimizing the load time of the main page with as much as 20%
+- Speeding up the data deploys more than 100%
+- Fixing a major issue in the business critical logic under 1 day

-### Senior Full-Stack Ruby developer
+### Senior Fullstack Ruby Developer

 `2017-2019`
 __ReceiptBank__

-I have learned a lot about being pragmatic and organized.
+Working under "Majestic Rails Monilth", carring refactorings and introducing new features have learned me a lot.
+Under the excellent mentorship I've learned a lot about being pragmatic and organized.
 The amazing code review process strengthened, even more, my code quality standards.
 Reviewing other people's work thought me how to express myself better.
-I have learned a lot in both technical and managing aspect of the craft.
+Part of my contribution is:

+  - Delivering a medium feature in the first month of employment
+  - Completing full stack refactoring of an important business UI component
+  - Becoming a mandatory code reviewer of the company's biggest application

-### Full-Stack Ruby developer
+### Full-Stack Ruby Developer

 `2016-2017`
 __Tradeo__

 The more mature part of my work in Tradeo was interesting and challenging.
 I worked with new technologies, also managing people and tasks.
 Actively contributing to the code review process.

-Developing features and services within a highly reliable NodeJS backend.
+ - Developing features and services within a highly reliable NodeJS backend
-Starting from scratch a CMS project as a lead developer.
+ - Building from scratch in-house Content Management System as a head developer
-Dealing with various high-level design decisions.

-### Junior web developer
+### Junior Web Developer

 `2015-2016`
 __Tradeo__

 Starting as a novice with mostly academical knowledge, I was very motivated and passionate about the work.
 I took most of the offered mentorship and managed to make my way to the interesting and challenging tasks:

-Integrating a new payment provider
-Developing a complex React component within the most dynamic part of the Frontend application.
+ - Developing a Transaction table component in React within the most dynamic part of the application
+ - Integrating a new payment provider(for more than 2 months)

 <!-- ### Footer